Insight

 Let’s dive in.

 Push notifications are the bread and butter of user engagement.
 These are messages sent directly to a user’s device, even when the app isn’t open.
-They can take many forms, from simple text alerts to rich media messages that include images, videos, or action buttons.
+But not all push notifications are the same - there are multiple types, each serving a different purpose.
+Here’s a breakdown of the main types and when to use them.

 push notifications on iphone